nxfx21/nxfx21/README.md

-- 👋 Hi, I’m @nintendofanux
+- 👋 Hi, I’m @nintendofanux, real name Tejas.
-- 👀 I’m interested in games, YouTube videos, and Mario64 modding
+- 👀 I’m interested in games, Virtual Reality, and GD modding
-- 🌱 I’m currently learning how to write programs for the Nintendo GameBoy
+- 🌱 I’m currently learning how to write programs on JavaScript
-- 💞️ I’m looking to collaborate on nothing really
-- 📫 How to reach me tejas#1114 on Discord
--  Funkin RN
+- 🥇 Best AI Award, Codeavour 2023
+- 🥈 Best Application, Codeavour 2024
 <!---
 nintendofanux/nintendofanux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.